 What probably prompted the FDA to take action against phenibut is that it does come with some serious safety concerns.

 This is an addictive substance.
 Your body can quickly develop tolerance to phenibut, which means you will have to keep increasing the dosage to maintain its effectiveness.
 And quitting isn’t an easy option!

 People who quit phenibut after they have been taking it on a regular basis will likely suffer from withdrawal symptoms, and these may include: insomnia, anxiety, restlessness, fatigue, depression, brain fog, and others.
 The higher the dosage the user used to consume, the harsher withdrawal symptoms they will likely suffer from.

-Phenibut addiction and abuse is a serious issue, (3) and there have been calls to ban this substance, which still remains unregulated and legal to buy over the counter.
+Phenibut addiction and abuse are no joke, (3) and there have been calls to ban this substance, which still remains unregulated and legal to buy over the counter.

 If you noticed you have become extremely anxious and unable to sleep after you stopped taking Kavinace Ultra PM (or the non-PM formula), then those may be withdrawal symptoms resulting from your brain having been dependent on phenibut to get its GABA fix.

 But let me repeat again, developing a phenibut dependence is not very common at lower dosages in the 250-750 mg range, which is around the amount that one serving of Kavinace had.
 It is very much possible that your experiences of increased anxiety and insomnia after quitting Kavinace are due to other health issues that have been temporarily suppressed while you were taking the supplement.

 If you want the exact same effect you had with Kavinace or Kavinace Ultra PM, then you’ll need to get phenibut!
 After all, this was the most effective ingredient in the formula.